Introduction to Jenkins

 Why shall we use Jenkins?

-- Compatible to deploy the microservices with Kubernetes and Docker
+- Compatible with deploying the microservices with Kubernetes and Docker

-- The next application era would be of microservices-based development only, as the need for scalability and availability arises for certain services only in maximum application scenarios.
-So the deployments and services can be pushed in an automated manner with Jenkins, just you need to give it shell scripts in the input, and it can do the rest of the task for you.
+- The next application era would be of microservices-based development only, as the need for scalability and availability arises for specific services only in maximum application scenarios.
+To automate deployments and services using Jenkins, you provide shell scripts as input, and Jenkins completes the rest of the task for you.

 What can you do with Jenkins?